A Pyramid In Scotland? All You Need To Know Before Visiting

 Accessing The Pyramid: by Car

-The trail up to the Pyramid can be reached by car in under 2 hours from Inverness, Aberdeen, Perth or Dundee.
+The trail to the Pyramid can be reached by car in under 2 hours from Inverness, Aberdeen, Perth or Dundee.
 Having a traditional roadmap on hand can help give you a more comprehensive view of your route options, and for use in case, your sat-nav or phone loses signal.

 The routes have spectacular scenery with ancient pine forests, rolling hills and craggy mountains, lending themselves to an enjoyable drive.